quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/customize-the-ui.md

 3. Click `Go to pipeline`.

-Your new service will build and start in the Develop environment, where you can now carry out further testing.
+Your new service will build and start in the Tutorial environment, where you can now carry out further testing.
 When you are satisfied this feature can be released tp production, then you would repeat the previous process to merge your changes to Production `main`.

 ## 🏃‍♀️ Next step